amirhosseinf79/PiXel-Inteligence/README.md

 App can run without above requirements but for some actions like open links and playing medias needs above applications.

 ### System Specs
-- Any Windows computer that can run telegram and chrome :D
+- a Windows computer that can run telegram and chrome :D

 ## App Features
 - ##### Introduce